legendreddragon/legendreddragon.github.io/lord/masters/sandtiger.md

 | 200 | 100 | 10,000 | Blessed Sword |
 {: .masterstats }

+## Strategy

+The minimum generally accepted Weapon / Armour that is needed to defeat Sandtiger is Huge Axe (30K) / Iron Armour (30K).
 ## Encountering Sandtiger

 This is the dialogue you see when you first go to the training center at level 5: